domsson/candies/README.md

 - Only print other output when requested by user via arguments
 - Candies that can monitor should enable this feature with `-m` (see below)

-## Candies with monitoring capabilities
+## Monitoring

-_Live blocks_, or monitoring candies, refers to the option to have the program keep running and print their result over and over again, whenever they detect a change in the value.
-If a block offers this option, it should be made available with the `-m` command line switch.
+Monitoring refers to a candy's capability to keep running and printing its result over and over again (ideally only when the output has changed).
+If this option is present, it should be made available with the `-m` command line switch.

 An example would be a CPU temperature program that prints the current temperature once when initially run, then prints it again whenever the temperature changes.
 Each print should be terminated with a line break (`\n`).

-Monitoring blocks might want to optionally offer these two command line arguments:
+Monitoring candies might want to optionally offer these two command line arguments:

 - `-t` to set the value-change threshold required to print again
 - `-i` to set the internal update interval (seconds between checking values)